Teen Girls' Risk for Depression During the COVID-19 Crisis

 Base Self-Esteem on Their Relationships

-Girls are heavily socialized to base their self-esteem and worth on the success of their relationships—in other words, how they feel about themselves in any given moment is based on how well their relationships are going or how others are treating them at the time.
-When this reliance on relationship success is out of balance, she can become overly focused on people pleasing, keeping everyone happy with her, acquiescing to others’ needs and opinions, and becoming exquisitely sensitive to any perceived rejection by others.
-Feeling like everyone needs to like her and approve of her at all times, that she is not okay if any of her relationships are not okay, can leave a girl prone to depression.
+Girls are heavily socialized to base their self-esteem and worth on the success of their relationships.
+In other words, how they feel about themselves in any given moment is based on how well their relationships are going or how others are treating them at the time.
+When this reliance on relationship success is out of balance, she can become overly focused on people-pleasing, keeping everyone happy with her, acquiescing to others’ needs and opinions, and becoming exquisitely sensitive to any perceived rejection by others.
+Feeling like everyone needs to like her and approve of her at all times, that she is not OK if any of her relationships are not OK, can leave a girl prone to depression.

 When so many girls suddenly lost their weekday routines dictated by school hours and activities, many are now sleeping late into the day and staying up into the early hours of the morning.
 One of the symptoms of depression is having trouble falling or staying asleep, or sleeping noticeably more than usual.
 When teens have no routine to their days during quarantine, it is difficult for parents to determine whether sleeping more or less than usual is just typical teen behavior or a sign for concern.
 It is helpful to watch for her mood and whether she wants to get out of bed and engage with the day when she does wake up.
 Further, girls’ usual eating patterns have also been disrupted, with many girls reporting trouble with eating more than usual or with skipping meals (or both).
 These can also be signs of depression.
 When not sleeping or eating well, they are less motivated to get out of bed or to leave their rooms.
 They might have days where they do not go outside for fresh air or do not feel energized enough to exercise.
 A vicious cycle can emerge: Lack of sleep, proper nourishment, and adequate exercise all can contribute to negative mood, and negative mood contributes to poor sleep, eating, and motivation to move.